 Social media can become a real threat to your kid’s safety.
 Exchange of excessive amounts of information, contact with strangers, affection of unwanted content, fake news, cyberbullying, sexual harassment, personal data theft, and data harvesting – this is all that can wait for your kid on social media.
 Experts advise introducing your kids to social media as late as possible.
 When you feel your child is ready to face all the danger, it is the right time.

-In 2017 Facebook has launched a dedicated kid’s app called Messenger Kids.
-This program was aimed to solve the uprising problem of younger kids using Facebook and give their parents more control over social media.
-The kid’s version provides parental controls and allows to manage key activities.
+In 2017, Facebook launched a dedicated kid’s app called Messenger Kids.
+This program was aimed at solving the uprising problem of younger kids using Facebook and giving their parents more control over social media.
+The kid’s version provides parental controls and allows one to manage key activities.